Why and when the Christian Church

 luck would have it, the autumn equinox about SEP-21 might have been a more accurate choice.

 About the reason for the season: the winter solstice:

 The winter solstice occurs about DEC-21 each year.
 It is the day of the year when the

 night is longest and the daytime shortest.
-It was a time of high anxiety throughout the Northern Hemisphere.
+Many centuries ago, during the early history of the Christian religion, it was a time of high anxiety throughout the Northern Hemisphere.
 For the previous six months, the daylight hours had been progressively shortening and the noonday Sun had been lower in the sky each day.
 There was a fear that the Sun would continue this trend, that the cold season might continue forever, and warmth might never return to Earth.

 Using the crude instruments